Uu Ruzhanul Ulum: Tasikmalaya

 His involvement in politics began in highschool, when he became a board member of a local United Development Party (PPP) branch office.
 Later on, he would take up leadership in the party's regency (1997-2010) and provincial branches (2011-).

 In 1999, he was elected into the Tasikmalaya Regency Council.
 He was re-elected in 2004 and 2009, serving as the council speaker in his second term.

 Running in the regency elections of 2011 with Ade Sugianto with his running mate, the pair won 263,003 votes (32.34%).
 He was sworn in on 8 March 2011.
 For his second term, Uu ran as a single candidate and managed to secure a majority of the votes (around 67 percent).
 When sworn in for his second term on 23 March 2016, Uu declared his intention to run as governor.

 He received a Development Medal from the President of Indonesia in 2017 for his contributions in agriculture.

 Vice governor

 Uu was appointed by his political party to become Bandung mayor Ridwan Kamil's running mate in the 2018 gubernatorial election.
 The pair managed to secure 32.38 percent of votes in the four-way race, winning in 14 subdivisions although losing in Uu's home region of Tasikmalaya.
 The pair was sworn in on 5 September 2018.

-Social Media Presence

-Uu has a large presence on Instagram, where he has 1 million followers.
-He uses the platform to post photos and video of the events he attends.